-In our trusty kayaks we set a course to steer to the majestic Old Harry Rocks, the weather gods could have given us a kinder start but what's a few grey clouds between new friends?
+In our trusty sea kayaks we set a course to steer to the majestic Old Harry Rocks, the weather gods could have given us a kinder start but what's a few grey clouds between new friends?
 We paddle forwards gently jigging on the lines for signs of a fishy fight all the time taking in the incredible sights of the cliff face and the impending arches and caves that await us in the distance.

-We almost forget that we are here to hunt and gather, the pace of the paddle is so relaxed but just as we do we hear 'FISH' as one of our adventurers reels in her first sea bass off the kayak.
+We almost forget that we are here to hunt and gather, the pace of the paddle is so relaxed but just as we do we hear 'FISH' as one of our wild food adventurers reels in her first sea bass off the kayak.
 This little beauty wasn't big enough to take back for supper and as sea bass stocks have faced a decline in recent years there are strict guidelines for recreational fishermen to protect the fish, between 1st January to 30th June bass are on catch and release only and from the 1st July to 31st December you can only catch 1 per fishermen per day in line with the government size limits.
 So with size and catch limits in mind this tiddler was our one that got away that day.

-After releasing our catch we arrive at Old Harry Rocks where we land and explore on foot the rocky shoreline before taking to our kayaks to navigate further through the caves and around the stacks, pausing along the way to identify and forage for edible plants and seaweeds to go with our back up fish back at our base.
+After releasing our catch we arrive at Old Harry Rocks where we land and explore on foot the rocky shoreline before taking to our sea kayaks to navigate further through the caves and around the stacks, pausing along the way to identify and forage for edible plants and seaweeds to go with our back up fish back at our base.

 Paddling back to Studland the sun breaks through the clouds and we enjoy feeling the warmth on our backs as we bob back to shore, at the beach we wash and change and head on down to our secluded spot by the beach where the feast prep is well under way.
 The table has been beautifully laid and wild flowers and a harvest of seasonal ingredients await us to craft our very own banquet with.